 During the afternoon, my 2 year old has a good nap.
 After my morning work session and taking the kids out, I’m beginning to fade by this point so really this isn’t a time when I can do work that requires a lot of concentration.

 My 4 year old doesn’t nap so after I’ve snuck in some lunch, I’ll sit with her for 20 minutes doing some reading, numbers and letters.
 I’ll then leave her with Netflix or a DVD and some form of activity that’s not suitable for my youngest (Cutting/Gluing, Slime, Small Lego or Craft activities).

 This then becomes an optional session for me.
 Sometimes I’ll feel highly motivated to write.
 Other times I’ll zone out with Netflix myself.

-Typically it’s the time I find to do research and learning, whether it’s listening to podcasts, reading blogs or watching
+Typically it’s the time I find to do research and learning, whether it’s listening to podcasts, reading blogs or watching a video training.

 I can’t do that sort of thing in the morning as I just get too many ideas and get distracted doing things that aren’t a priority.
 At this stage, even if an idea excites me at least I’ve done my focused work for that day.

 My goal for this time is to multi-task the learning with doing some much needed exercise, but I haven’t got there yet.

 LATE AFTERNOON / EVENING